Cat5e & cat6 Cabling

 The main reason for this is that it supports gigabit networking and so theoretically, if used exclusively with gigabit network cards and switches, will support higher data transfer across the network.

-CAT5e has benefits of its own to recommend it.
-It is more economical to install, and moreover it requires less space than the higher diameter CAT6 and is more tolerant of tight bends and therefore easier and faster to install in trunking and where space is limited.
+It is more economical to install, and moreover it requires less space than the higher diameter CAT6.
+Therefore is more tolerant of tight bends. hence easier and faster to install in trunking and where space is limited.

 Put simply, while CAT5e can facilitate the transmission of data packets at gigabit speed, it is limited in the amount of packets it can cope with, resulting in data loss.
 Because reliable protocols such as TCP resend lost packets this results in the user experiencing a slowdown over the network, for example when opening a large graphics file.